 A Cold Case

-According to ABC 7 New York, there was no evidence or video footage at the crime scene, making the investigator’s work in finding the killer even harder.
+As ABC 7 New York reported, there was no evidence or video footage at the crime scene, making the investigator’s work in making an arrest even harder.
 The case went unsolved for more than 20 years.

-After a month-long trial, a federal jury in Brooklyn found Jay’s godson, Karl Jordan Jr., and his longtime friend, Ronald Washington, guilty of his murder in February 2024.
+After a month-long trial, a federal jury in Brooklyn found Karl Jordan Jr., and Ronald Washington, guilty of his murder in February 2024.
 The prosecution argued that the murder was in retaliation for a drug deal gone wrong.
+According to evidence presented during the trial, Jordan was the shooter, while Washington pointed his gun at witnesses in the area.

 A Shocking Update